matheus-pereira/elric/website/versioned_docs/version-26.x/Webpack.md

 }
 ```

-> Note: Jest caches files to speed up test execution.
-If you updated .babelrc and Jest is still not working, try running Jest with `--no-cache`.
+> Note: elric caches files to speed up test execution.
+If you updated .babelrc and elric is still not working, try running elric with `--no-cache`.

 If you use dynamic imports (`import('some-file.js').then(module => ...)`), you need to enable the `dynamic-import-node` plugin.